Sony and reMarkable’s dueling e-paper tablets are strange but impressive beasts

 Here at least we have a solid winner.
 Writing on the reMarkable is a pleasure, and while it’s still not quite like pen on paper, it’s a hell of a lot better than active stylus on glass.

 The near-instant response time of the reMarkable’s e-paper screen (it’s around 50 milliseconds) makes writing feel natural, not like a device catching up to something you did half a second ago.
-This is absolutely critical, since the feedback of what you see affects how you write — when you stop crossing that T or dragging out the descender of that y.
+This is absolutely critical, as the feedback of what you see affects how you write — when you stop crossing that T or dragging out the descender of that y.
 The team was obsessive in getting the latency down, and succeeded to a greater extent than, honestly, I expected was possible on this kind of display.
 E-Ink itself, they told me, was incredibly impressed.

 Above, the reMarkable; below, the DPT.